 For many pet owners, just hearing the word “surgery” can cause some uneasiness, but it doesn’t have to.
-That’s because at Emergency Pet Hospital of Orlando, pet surgery is something our doctor specializes in.
+That’s because at 24/7 Animal Hospital of Orlando, pet surgery is something our doctor specializes in.
 Dr. Hassan has years of experience with performing more than a dozen soft tissue (no bone) and advanced orthopedic (involves bone) pet surgeries, including:

 - Anterior cruciate ligament repair